-The Dr. Dean Ornish Program for Reversing Heart Disease® is comprised of exercise, stress management, group support, and nutrition.
+The Ornish Reversal Program is comprised of exercise, stress management, group support, and nutrition.

 A key goal in the program is developing a regular pattern of exercise that leads to improved cardiovascular fitness.
 An exercise physiologist guides participants in this component.
 Recommended exercises include low-level to moderate walking, cycling, and weight training.